ZachSaucier/sveltekit-blog/src/lib/posts/2025/being-recruited.md

 ## What I'm looking for

-I really love being able to direct what my team is working on while also build things myself.
+I really love being able to direct what my team is working on while also building things myself.
 I love creating efficient processes for high quality teams and code.
 I excel at both making top-tier marketing websites and building enterprise software.

 I want you to be excited at the prospect of us working together, not just one of many candidates.
 If you're not a little sad if I turn down the position then I'm probably not right for the role.